IamGotu/CCJ_SYSTEM_PROJECT/HOWTORUN.md

 18. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan serve"

+19. If it says no application encryption key has been specified

+20. In the terminal located in folder social_media_app type "php artisan key:generate"

+21. Then try again in the terminal located in folder social_media_app the "php artisan serve"

-19. Open the running server or Ctrl+click the following link
+22. Open the running server or Ctrl+click the following link